-I rarely answer unscheduled phone calls even though my phone rings all the time.
-Here's why — and what I do instead of talking on the phone.
+Why I rarely answer unscheduled phone calls — and what I do instead of talking on the phone.
 This is my phone policy.

-So this tweet has been doing the rounds on social media lately, and quite a few dear friends have decided to put their “lives” in my hands:
+This tweet has been doing the rounds on social media lately, and quite a few dear friends have been kind enough to name me publicly:

 And yes, tagging me is totally fair.
-Ever since getting my first mobile phone, when it comes to unscheduled phone calls, I’ve not been the most available person in the world.
+Ever since getting my first mobile phone, I’ve almost never answered unscheduled phone calls.

 We all have the tools we need to build our personal brands.
 And by using this personal brand framework, you can, too.